 The required courses are intended to build knowledge and skills for developing eCommerce services or systems.
 They include a group of business-oriented courses and a group of technology-oriented courses.
 In addition, the course Introduction to eCommerce gives students an overview and perspective of the various aspects of eCommerce.

-The eCommerce project, which is compulsory, provides for the student to practice and integrate the knowledge and techniques learned to actually analyze, design, and implement a prototype of an eCommerce system.
+The eCommerce project, which is optional, provides for the student to practice and integrate the knowledge and techniques learned to actually analyze, design, and implement a prototype of an eCommerce system.